ahmed8mansour/leon/README.md

 If you found an issue or would like to submit an improvement to this project, please submit an issue by :
 * using issues area in git hub repo
-* texting me on twitter or facebook
+* texting me on twitter or Facebook

 ## Like this project?